aptly-dev/www.aptly.info/content/doc/aptly/repo/include.md

 -   `-repo="{{.Distribution}}"`: which repo should files go to, defaults to Distribution field of .changes file
 -   `-uploaders-file=""`: path to uploaders.json file

-This command allows to implement package upload forkflow using Debian tools:
+This command allows to implement package upload workflow using Debian tools:
 `dpkg-genchanges`, `dput`, etc. Set of Debian package files is uploaded together with `.changes` file signed by developer and describing changeset. aptly would verify signature, package integrity and using optional